 4. Playing syncs cooperation.
 Swinging in synchronicity seems to increase kids’ ability to cooperate with each other, a study by the University of Washington’s Institute for Learning & Brain Sciences found.

 5. Play helps kids learn.
-In a recent study conducted in Texas schools, kids who got more recess time were more disciplined and focused in class, and they performed better academically than peers who did not get extra recess.
+In a study conducted in Texas schools, kids who got more recess time were more disciplined and focused in class, and they performed better academically than peers who did not get extra recess.

 6. Outdoor play helps with everything.
-Numerous studies correlate outdoor play and time in nature with “physical activity, improved motor skills, and better vision and vitamin D levels,” as Dr. Pooja Tandon and co-author Kyle Yasuda, M.D., recently wrote in an op-ed for The Seattle Times.
+Numerous studies correlate outdoor play and time in nature with “physical activity, improved motor skills, and better vision and vitamin D levels,” as Dr. Pooja Tandon and co-author Kyle Yasuda, M.D., wrote in an op-ed for The Seattle Times.
 Look for more health research emerging from the University of Washington’s Nature for Health Initiative at EarthLab.

 Play access and equity

 Pediatricians have unparalleled access to families, yet can a few minutes at a well-child visit make a difference in troubling trends such as the childhood obesity epidemic and the decline in physical activity and playtime for kids?

 Access to outdoor play, in particular, reflects larger societal inequities.
 Children in lower-income neighborhoods have less access to safe parks and greenspaces.